mpilosov/intercom/readme.md

 # Intercom Assignment

 Tested using Python 3.6.
-Run as:
+Run from the source directory as:

     $ python3 main.py